 Try Something Else

-However, EA still has two more titles which have an 'Everyone' rating and involves hitting enemy targets from a far to secure victory.
+However, EA still has two more titles that have an 'Everyone' rating and involves hitting enemy targets from afar to secure victory.
 The Plants Vs Zombies Garden Warfare series has a sunny and friendly look which also involves two opposing teams taking objectives from each other.
 Lastly, EA also has Knockout City which features a fantastic spin on a game of Dodgeball.
 Both games still require the players to have a decent aim to take out foes and take the victory for themselves.
 But they're both certainly more child friendly than what EA Dice are cooking up with Battlefield 2042.